 Years ago, I became hooked on this mode of transportation after riding it at Walt Disney World.
 Soon after, I bought a monorail set so I could run my own line at home (Monorail Red shown in this post).
 But you can’t have too much monorail so I soon added a die-cast version (Monorail Yellow in this post).

 Although I don’t have the room to fully display my entire monorail layout it is on partial display with its little buddy:

 Having so much Disney merchandise and memorabilia, I can’t really display things according to types or characters, so I like to mix and match in ways that give some visual variety.
 So I have monorails with a robot, a potato, and some assorted Beatles.

-The above version is from the original merchandise line released before the change to a set that included figures that you could place inside the cars.
+The version above is from the original merchandise line, released before the change to a set that included figures that you could place inside the cars.
 I prefer my earlier version as it is better made.
-Monorail Red is about 24″ long and lights up and gives the monorail ride spiel.
+Monorail Red is about 24″ long and lights up and gives the ride spiel.
 “Please stand clear of the doors!”

 All of the lighting, sounds, and the drive system are contained in the front car.

 FUN FACT: Each of the real monorails has six cars and the total train is 203 feet long with an overall height of 10 feet, 5 ½ inches.
 When first introduced, the monorails had less cars but had more added as passenger capacity needed to increase.